pyscal/pyscal/docs/source/newfeatures.rst

 Setting up local environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. The first step is to fork ``pyscal``.
+1. The first step is to fork pyscal.
 A detailed tutorial on forking
    can be found
    `here <https://help.github.com/en/articles/fork-a-repo>`__.
 After
    forking, clone the repository to your local machine.